Tools That Teach Us Their Language

 Two farmers inspecting a plant circa 2019

 When I discovered Bawa's drawings years later, I understood my own tool choices differently.
-I realised I had been selecting what kinds of thinking would be possible.
-The pencil's erasability kept options open, allowing tentative exploration.
-The pen's permanence forced commitment, collapsing possibilities into decisions.
-Both were constraints, and both were productive.
+I had been selecting not just how to draw, but what kind of designer I could be in each moment.
+The pencil's erasability kept me in a state of open exploration.
+I could propose, revise, hedge.
+The pen's permanence forced me into a different mode: committing to relationships between spaces, collapsing maybes into definite adjacencies.

-You don't think "I'm using a pencil."
-You think "I'm drawing a line."
+You don't think 'I'm using a pencil.'
+You think 'I'm drawing a line.'
 This is material mediation: the resistance of paper, the friction of graphite, the weight in your hand.
-Physical constraints you can learn, predict, and embody until the tool becomes transparent, an extension of your body.
+Physical constraints you can learn, predict, and internalize until the tool feels transparent, though of course it never truly is.
+The pencil still shapes what marks you can make, what becomes drawable.
+It's just that these constraints have become so familiar they feel like second nature rather than technology.

 Recently I drew on an iPad with Procreate and felt this transparency break.
 The line appeared smoother than what my hand had done, the algorithm interpreted my trembling stroke as noise and optimized it into a clean spline.
 My hand learned to propose rather than define, to suggest knowing the system would refine.
 When I returned to pencil, the uninterpreted line felt strange.
 With the Ipad I was no longer using a tool, I was negotiating with one.